How to Dodge Ragdoll Kitten Scammers

 Ragdoll Scammers Who Are Selling Ragdoll Look-a-Likes

-The "breeder" purchased two pet kittens (or more) that looked similar Ragdolls on Craigslist or a similar site and decided to breed them and claim their litters are Ragdolls.
+The "breeder" purchased two pet kittens (or more) that has characteristics or looks similar to Ragdolls on Craigslist or a similar site and decided to breed them and claim their litters are Ragdolls.

 The "breeder" who purchased two pet quality kittens (or more) from a legitimate, registered breeder with a spay/neuter contract in place stating this is a pet kitten for pet use only, and that they would spay/neuter the kitten in order to receive their TICA paperwork.